Seb-C/ex/README.md

 No, but it has to be explicitly deferred instead.

-`ex.Terminate` is designed to keep the concerns strictly separated.
+`ex.Terminator` is designed to keep the concerns strictly separated.

 The best way to use it is to follow this rule: the code which creates a resource is always responsible for closing it.